phunanon/Insitux/integrations/Deadline.md

 Insitux was developed with roblox-ts in mind, allowing for easy porting to roblox, and consequently, deadline.
 Currently, the commandline it works with is still in "early" development, however its core functionality works.
-Code completion is coming, however, for now the accessible API functions will be listed here.

 shobfix is an environment and server wrapper for Insitux.
 Insitux is a scripting language, which may access values from the shobfix environment.